shahid-ahmed-96/Bilayer-Graphene/README.md

 ## Introduction:
-Utilized non-equilibrium molecular dynamics to estimate thermal conductivity.
+Utilized non-equilibrium molecular dynamics to estimate thermal conductivity.<br>
 Sample is AA stacked bilayer-graphene with different twist angles. <br>
 Structure creation: ASE (Python) <br>
-Software: LAMMPS;  <br>
+Software: LAMMPS  <br>
 Visualization: Matplotlib (Python)

 ## Step1: Creation of Structure file.
-LAMMPS require orthogonal structures.
+LAMMPS require orthogonal structures. <br>
-The primitive cell of monolayer graphene with 2 atoms was modified.
+The primitive cell of monolayer graphene with 2 atoms was modified.<br>
-The unit cell now consists of 4 atoms, and the supercell is orthogonal.
+The unit cell now consists of 4 atoms, and the supercell is orthogonal. <br>
-Refer to Jupyter notebook "bilayer_arm.ipynb" to get LAMMPS readable data files.
+Refer to Jupyter notebook "bilayer_arm.ipynb" to get LAMMPS readable data files.<br>
 All files are generated for arm_chair configuration

 ## Step2: Relaxations
-Used NPT with periodic boundaries in monolayer graphene to get the relaxed bond lengths (Prior to Step1) Used these bond lengths for the creation of the bilayer structure files in step1.
+Used NPT with periodic boundaries in monolayer graphene to get the relaxed bond lengths (Prior to Step1)<br>
+Used these bond lengths for the creation of the bilayer structure files in step1.<br>
-In the given script used  NVT for relaxation.
+In the given script used  NVT for relaxation.<br>
 Potential: Optimized Tersoff (intralayer) + LJ (interlayer)

 ## Step3: Running the input script.